 A. Contracts.
 The Council’s Legal Division, following the Council’s contracting policy, will prepare and have executed all contracts on behalf of the RTF.
 The RTF, generally through RTF staff, will supply the legal division with all necessary background material from which such contracts will be developed.

 B. Financial Management.
-The Council’s Administrative Division will be responsible for the RTF’s financial management, relying on assistance from the RTF staff.
+The Council’s Administrative Division will be responsible for the RTF’s financial management, relying on assistance from the RTF Manager.
 The RTF will be subject to an annual, independent audit as a component of the Council’s annual financial audit.
-The RTF staff will ensure that the committee’s financial reports are included in the RTF’s annual report.
+The RTF Manager will ensure that the committee’s financial reports are included in the RTF’s annual report.

 ARTICLE VIII